 3. Serve hot with desired toppings!
 Or freeze for a convenient premade breakfast!
 (See Note 3)

 Protein Powder: You can use whatever protein powder you prefer.
-It may just affect the flavor and texture of your pancakes.
+Unflavored will give you the closest taste to real pancakes.
+Flavored protein may affect the flavor and texture of your pancakes.
+If you use all whey protein powder, add in about 1/4 cup plain yogurt (I use non-fat greek) to your batter when making the pancakes.
+I've found that using all whey causes the pancakes to come out a little dry.
+The yogurt will prevent this.
 You may need to add more or less water to your pancake mix depending on the protein powder you use as well.

 You can mix the ingredients in a large bowl and then transfer to an airtight container instead of mixing it in the storage bag.
 Whatever is most convenient for you!